Behan-Ravishka/ShareEase/ReadMe.md

 **Effortless file sharing across your local network**

 ShareEase is a lightweight, web-based file sharing application that allows you to easily share files between devices on the same local network.
-No internet connection required, no data usage, just simple drag-and-drop file sharing with a beautiful, modern interface.
+No internet connection required, no data usage, just simple file sharing with a beautiful, modern interface, now with a companion browser extension for one-click access.

 ![ShareEase Interface](https://img.shields.io/badge/Interface-Modern%20Web%20UI-blue)
 ![Python](https://img.shields.io/badge/Python-3.7%2B-green)